 On Nov.
 5, 1970, goaltenders Glenn Hall and Ernie Wakely combined for the St. Louis Blues’ 2-0 shutout at the Boston Bruins.
 This was the Blues first-ever win at the Boston Garden since joining the league in 1967.
 It also snapped the Bruins’ 29-game unbeaten streak on home ice in which they went 24-0-5.

-On that same night, Doug Weight tied a career high with four assists in the Edmonton Oilers 4-2 victory at the Columbus Blue Jackets.
+That night, Doug Weight tied a career-high with four assists in the Edmonton Oilers’ 4-2 victory at the Columbus Blue Jackets.
 This was the 800th victory in franchise history since the Oilers merged into the NHL in 1979.

 Familiar Names Hit Personal Milestones